Farmland Basketball League

 • Current members of a college basketball team may not play.
 'Nuff said.
 They may play after they graduate (or their eligibility runs out) and establish a permanent residence in the town they will play for.

-Estimated league dues for 2010-2011 are about $200.
-Included in that figure is a $100 forfeit fee which teams are refunded as long as the don't forfeit any games.
-The rest of the money goes to pay for tournament officials and the trophy.
-Local costs include $100 per home game to pay for officials.
+League dues are determined by adding up the cost of playoff officials and postseason awards and dividing by the number of league teams.
+Dues for the 2016-2017 season were $220.
+This includes a $100 forfeit fee which teams are refunded as long as they don't forfeit any games (or the forfeit fee may be rolled over to the next season).
+Local costs include $120 per home game to pay for officials.
 Teams are encouraged to recruit sponsors to cover their costs.
-Also, the home team keeps a free will admission taken at games.
+Also, the home team keeps a free-will admission taken at games.

 Interested?

-If you are interested in organizing a team to represent your town for the 2010-2011 season, or just want more information, please contact Nathan Arneal at farmland@northbendeagle.com.
+If you are interested in organizing a team to represent your town, or just want more information, please contact FBL commissioner Nathan Arneal at farmland@northbendeagle.com.
+Any new teams are subject to a 2/3s approval by current league managers, with distance and competitive balance considered.